-What I’m loving right now in ambient, downtempo and genres we don’t even have names for yet.
-Music by Tom Middleton, Alecsi, Moderna Records, Porya Hatami & Arovane and The Heart Is Awake.
+Reviews of what I’m loving right now in ambient, downtempo and genres we don’t even have names for yet.
+Albums by Tom Middleton, Alecsi, Moderna Records, Porya Hatami & Arovane and The Heart Is Awake.

 Sleep Better (UMC)

 Although he’s usually associated with club music, versatile DJ/composer/producer Tom Middleton has also created some bonafide classics of ambient and downtempo electronica over the last 25 years.
 Notably, three albums with Global Communication and his stellar solo outing Lifetracks (2007).
 He recently become a sleep science coach and his new double-length deep ambient opus Sleep Better is – conceptually at least – a surprising and fascinating departure into therapy music.
 Now, ‘relaxation music’ as a genre is usually utterly barren creatively, yet I find this album an exception that works on both musical and functional levels.
 The beatless, glacially morphing cycles of sound are certainly conducive to relaxation and heavy eyelids, while texturally and harmonically it’s often seductively spacey and lush.
 The piano-led progression of “Lake” and “Awakening” is hands down one of the prettiest things he’s ever done.
 Whether it’s bed time or just chill time, Sleep Better is the business.